kohliaryan/MoneyMate/README.md

 ### **5\.
 Run the frontend**

-Go to the frontend folder (if separate) and start the frontend:
+Go to the frontend folder and start the frontend:

 bash